Make Room For Your Instruments With a Frequency Masking Trick

-You’ve probably experienced situations where your mixes seem like a war of competing sounds, resulting in a muddy and amateur-sounding track.
-One reason for this might be a phenomenon known as “frequency masking” in which a higher-amplitude frequency masks a lower-amplitude frequency.
+You've probably experienced situations where your mixes seem like a war of competing sounds, resulting in a muddy, amateur-sounding track.
+One reason for this might be a phenomenon known as "frequency masking," in which a higher-amplitude frequency masks a lower-amplitude frequency.
 It is more evident when the sources originating from the same frequency range are in close proximity to one another.
 A typical example is the balance of the kick drum and bass.
 They share the same frequency range.
-It is likely that the kick drum loses clarity due to the bass’s low end.
-In this tutorial, we’ll show you how to fix this problem.
+The kick drum likely loses clarity due to the bass's low end.
+In this tutorial, we'll show you how to fix this problem.

 Short Sequence

-As usual, we have prepared a short sequence in our SoundBridge: DAw containing most of the elements of the full mix.
-Let’s listen to it.
+As usual, we have prepared a short sequence in our SoundBridge: DAw containing most of the elements of the whole mix.
+Let's listen to it.

-In the accompanying audio sample, we can hear that the snare drum seems to be less prominent than the other elements of the rhythm section.
-We could fix this by modifying the gain (mixing), or also by using compressors and other dynamic processors.
-Instead, we’ll try something different.
-Let’s first create two separate group channels.
-One for the snare drum and accompanying drum loop, and the other one for the hi-hats.
+In the accompanying audio sample, we can hear that the snare drum seems less prominent than the other elements of the rhythm section.
+We could fix this by modifying the gain (mixing) or using compressors and other dynamic processors.
+Instead, we'll try something different.
+Let's first create two separate group channels—one for the snare drum and accompanying drum loop and the other for the hi-hats.

-Let’s listen to the kick drum and bassline, as well as the drums mid and drums high groups.
+Let's listen to the kick drum, bassline, and the drums' mid and high groups.

-To utilize the above-mentioned frequency masking tick, we’ll need two separate EQs.
-One will be placed on the DRUMS MID group channel effect rack, and the other will be placed on the DRUMS HIGH group channel effect rack.
+We'll need two separate EQs to utilize the frequency mentioned above masking tick.
+One will be placed on the DRUMS MID group channel effect rack, and the other on the DRUMS HIGH channel effect rack.
 We chose the FabFilter Pro-Q 3 as an equalizer effect in this case.
 The FabFilter Pro-Q 3 analyzer shows us the most dominant peaks in the frequency spectrum of our DRUMS MID group, as shown in the image below.

-We will now create 5 separate EQ bands and emphasize them right at the peak points.
+We will now create 5 separate EQ bands and emphasize them at peak points.

 Let's listen to the kick drum and bassline with the rhythm section processed with the frequency masking trick.